 I) Be in tune and have all your own gear.
 I.E. footstool, tuner (if needed) spare strings etc.

 Next download and save the syllabus for your chosen grade.
 When it comes to ABRSM for guitarists it is not a bad idea to get the complete all grade guitar syllabuses too for occasional future reference as needed.
 Saying that you want to stick the grade specific one for the most part once you get going to avoid any accidental misinformation by scrolling or jumping to the wrong page(s).
 The format and layout is all very similar in look from grade to grade and it is easy to look at the wrong requirement for your own grade.
 It also makes it harder to go directly to the relevant information for your chosen grade when you are navigating the whole document.
-Remember: Home Page>"view more exams" button then scroll down to roughly the lower third of the page to the Guitar icon.
+Remember: Home Page>"Our Exams" button then scroll down to roughly the lower third of the page to the Guitar icon... or use the search bar at the bottm 5th of the pop-up pane.

 Click the specific Grade Number you want to get the syllabus and the Requirements PDF for download and/or click on the red Grades 1-8 Box to get the complete Grades Syllabus.